Last Updated on

 3. Deterioration and Loss of Key Skills

 Babies with autism will have poor language skills and comprehension skills as they develop.
-They will make less eye contact with people and will rarely interact with others.
+They will make less eye contact with people and rarely interact with others.
 This symptom is generally observed between 9-12 months of age.

 4. Repeated Behaviour or Movements